Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 15.2 Disaster recovery with continuous replication

-15.3 Migration from VMware vSphere to Nutanix AHV
+15.3 VMware vSphere to Nutanix AHV migration

 15.4 Multi-cluster Nutanix environment

-15.5 Air-gapped environment with tape-based Bacula storage
+15.5 Air-gapped environment with Bacula tape storage

 16. Comparison with other approaches